Herman Nicolaas Ridderbos: Life

 Ridderbos was born in Hennaarderadeel, Friesland, Netherlands.
 His father, Jan Ridderbos, was an ordained minister in the Reformed Churches in the Netherlands, a biblical commentator, and professor of Old Testament at the Theological School of the Reformed Churches of the Netherlands in Kampen.
-Herman Ridderbos completed his undergraduate studies there, and did his post-graduate work at the Free University of Amsterdam under F. W. Grosheide, qualifying for his doctorate in 1936.
-In 1943, after serving as a pastor for eight years, Ridderbos was appointed to the post of Professor of New Testament Studies at Kampen, succeeding Seakle Greijdanus who had been one of his professors.
-He served there for over forty years.
+His brother, Nico Ridderbos, was also a professor, but at VU University Amsterdam, where he taught ancient history.